 These spicy chicken meatballs in dashi broth are loaded with garlic and Thai chili peppers and dropped into a light and simple dashi broth.

-This recipe looks so beautiful when it’s plated up.
+This recipe looks so beautiful when you plate it up.
 The broth is a caramel brown color thanks to the fond from the onions and the fried meatballs.

 We make the chicken meatballs extra spicy with minced Thai chili peppers.
 If you’re not a fan of heat, you can reduce them or omit them entirely.

-We topped these chicken meatballs in dashi broth with sesame seeds, shichimi-togarashi and a drizzle of sesame oil.
-You can serve the meatballs with rice.
-You can also ladle the broth and meatballs over cooked soba or udon noodles!
+We top these chicken meatballs in dashi broth with sesame seeds, shichimi-togarashi, and a drizzle of sesame oil.
+Serve the meatballs with rice or ladle them over udon or soba noodles for ultimate comfort!

 Spicy Chicken Meatballs in Dashi Broth